 In contrast, the Anvaya Cove course is the youngest of the bunch, having opened in December 2013.
 It is situated in a seaside residential community 130 meters above sea level and set against the views of the Bataan range and the waters of Subic Bay.
 As you go through the course, you’ll be sure to notice the hills and verdant rainforests situated above the surf below.
 The course’s stunning beauty is definitely one of its highlights.

-While Intramuros is known as golf’s birthplace in the Philippines, there is no doubt that the Wack Wack Golf and Country Club is its mecca.
+While Intramuros is known as the birthplace Philippine golf, there is no doubt that the Wack Wack Golf and Country Club is its mecca.
 The Wack Wack course is home to the country’s oldest and most storied golf tournament — the Philippine Open.

 This course is situated within the premises of the Hacienda Luisita, an estate that stretches over 16,000 acres in Central Luzon.
 The course is the only one design by renowned course designer Robert Trent Jones, Sr. in the entirety of Asia.

 Built by the Cojuangco family in the 1960s, the course was the first to use modern turf grass, with Tifton 419 on the fairways and Tifdwarf on the greens.
 The club has since been transferred under the ownership of Martin Lorenzo, and under his care, the course has flourished.
 Water plays a large part in the course, as it traverses a winding creek and several lakes that provide a worthwhile challenge for golfers.

 Lastly, the Tagaytay Highlands International Golf Club is absolutely immaculate.
 As you enter the golf club, you are greeted by a 3,000-meter road leading to the clubhouse.
 The road overlooks Taal Lake and the Taal Volcano, which in itself is a sight to behold.